 But he does remember one moment in the mid-eighties.
 He and his father were in Edmonton.
 Harry was negotiating to buy a couple of radio stations.
 That morning, Rob had breakfast at the hotel with his father and his father’s accountant.
 The accountant was going over the numbers, suggesting high/low, good deal/bad deal price ranges for acquiring the stations.

-It’s a lesson Rob Steele is still putting into practise every day.
+It’s a lesson Rob Steele is still putting into practice every day.

 To get to Harry Steele’s office, you head east from Dartmouth along Windmill Road toward Burnside Industrial Park.
 Go past Steele Volkswagen (part of the Steele Auto Group… “all Rob’s, not mine,” Steele will point out), then take a left at the lights at the butt end of Akerley Boulevard.
 That takes you into a driveway between the two low-slung two-storey buildings that comprise the nondescript 96-room Burnside Hotel, Dining Room and Lounge.
 (When Steele owned it, it was known as the Atlantic Inn.)
 Follow the driveway to a back parking lot and…